 Prior to coming to Baylor, Maria L Boccia conducted biomedical research, studying the neuroscience of attachment and maternal & sexual behavior.
-In addition, she was the Director of Graduate Programs in Counseling at Gordon-Conwell Theological Seminary in Charlotte, where she taught and directed the training of Masters students in Christian counseling.
+In addition, she was the Director of Graduate Programs in Counseling at Gordon-Conwell Theological Seminary in Charlotte, where she taught and directed the training of Master’s students in Christian counseling.
 She has also held faculty appointments at the University of North Carolina at Chapel Hill, University of Colorado Health Sciences Center, and Oklahoma Baptist University.
-She has several advanced degrees, including an MA in New Testament from Denver Seminary, a Ph.D. in Zoology from University of Massachusetts at Amherst, and a D.Min. in Marriage & Family Therapy from Gordon-Conwell Theological Seminary.
-She is a licensed marriage & family therapist (MFT) in Texas and North Carolina, a Texas MFT supervisor, American Association of MFT clinical supervisor, and a certified Christian sex therapist.
+In addition to her academic appointments, she is a licensed marriage & family therapist (MFT) in Texas and North Carolina, a Texas MFT supervisor, American Association of MFT clinical supervisor, an American Association of Sexuality Educators Counselors and Therapists-certified sex therapist, and a certified Christian sex therapist.

 I am fully on board with the mission of Baylor Pro Futuris, contributing to shaping students through transformational education to be thoughtful, engaged members of society who bring a Christian perspective to their fields of endeavor.
 I am especially interested in teaching critical thinking skills and encouraging my students to seriously think about how their faith integrates with their career goals and life choices.